bxparks/AceTime/examples/MemoryBenchmark/README.md

 compile-time polymorphism through C++ template, and incorporating the same techniques from AceRoutine v1.3.
 Saves about 20-40 bytes of flash.

+In v1.7.4+, `ExtendedZoneProcessor.compareTransitionToMatch()` was modified to
+detect an exact equality between a `Transition` and its `MatchingEra` if any of the 3 time stamp versions ('w', 's', 'u') are equal.
+Adds about 120-150 bytes of flash on 8-bit and 32-bit processors.

 ## Arduino Nano

 * 16MHz ATmega328P